 Head to The Golden Mile in Playa de Las Americas for restaurants and bars.
 I’d recommend the Monkey Bar & Grill for lunch, Bianco for dinner and Magic for drinks.
 If you only try one local dish, sample the homemade mojo, it’s a ubiquitous dip served with anything from bread to fish and ranges from the mildest of greens to the fieriest of reds.
 Flash Point in El Medano is a great spot to stop for coffee while you watch the windsurfers.

 Read something about the terrain and the unusual landcapes on the island.
 People think Tenerife is a one-dimensional beach resort but it’s actually one of the most diverse islands on the planet with jungle-like forests, dizzying canyons and a surreal high-mountain moonscape.

 I’d recommend taking the family to Siam Park because your kids would never forgive you if you didn’t… and we all know that you use them as an excuse to satisfy your ‘inner child’ on some of the best water rides in the world.

-Driving up to Mount Teide is the best thing to do while exploring Tenerife for free.
+Driving up to Mount Teide is the best thing to do for free in Tenerife.
 Not many tourists know about Alcala but you should go there because you can snorkel with turtles.
 If you want to get away from the busier resorts, I’d recommend a trip to El Medano or Alcala.